ClusterM/NesTiler/README.md

 Also, you can load image partially - split them horizontally, just add offset and height after colon.
 So if you need to split 256x240 image into two images:
 * nestiler -i0 image.png:0:128 -i1 image.png:128:112

-It's usefull if you need to show single image on screen but you want to split it into two 256-tiles pattern tables and switch them on specific line in the middle of rendering process.
+It's useful if you need to show single image on screen but you want to split it into two 256-tiles pattern tables and switch them on specific line in the middle of rendering process.

 ### Option -c, --colors \<file\>
 Option to specify file with available colors and indices.
 This file can be in JSON format (see nestiler-colors.json) or binary PAL format (used by emulators).